Leveraging Social Media Data to Create Robust Buyer Personas

 This simple dashboard holds within it a treasure trove of valuable customer data.
 From here, you can quickly see the kinds of people who visit your page the most often.
 These will include touch points such as gender, age, primary language and more.
 Though these characteristics are somewhat generalized, they are still important as they help you cut through the billions of people who use Facebook to find those who are actively engaged with your business.
 These numbers and percentages represent real people behind a keyboard or a smart screen, who are clicking on your links, commenting on or liking your posts, and sharing them with others.
 In short, they are the people who are actually interested in what you have to say.

 From here, you can adjust the messages you send out to better appeal to these web visitors.
 You can also create the basis of your buyer persona, using information specifically around age, gender and location.
 From here, for instance, you may be able to tell that your Facebook posts are resonating the most with men between the ages of 25 and 40 located in the United States.
 Though it’s not incredibly specific, this insight is the backbone of your persona, which you’ll build upon in subsequent steps.

 If you want to keep the analysis within Facebook, you might consider using a specialty app to integrate a poll onto your page.
 From here, you can survey your followers on the type of current contact that interests them the most, as well as what they’d like to see in the future.
 From that quick step, you’ve now narrowed your buyer persona down by interest.
-For example, take a look at this poll, created by retail beauty company Sephora:

 From here, you can further leverage the power of Facebook to boost both your ads and your sponsored posts, targeting them to appeal to certain, defined audience type.
 This makes them instantly more effective, as they’re pinpointed to target the type of people who have already expressed an interest in your company or ones similar to it.